 - 1. Affiliates and Acquisitions.
 We may share information with our corporate affiliates (e.g., parent company, sister companies, subsidiaries, joint ventures, or other companies under common control).
 If another company acquires, or anticipates acquiring, our company, business, or our assets, we will also share information with that company. - 2.
 Other Disclosures with Your Consent.
 We may ask if you would like us to share your information with other unaffiliated third parties who are not described elsewhere in this policy. - 3.
 Other Disclosures without Your Consent.
 We may disclose information in response to subpoenas, warrants, or court orders, or in connection with any legal process, or to comply with relevant laws.
 We may also share your information in order to establish or exercise our rights, to defend against a legal claim, to investigate, prevent, or take action regarding possible illegal activities, suspected fraud, safety of person or property, or a violation of our policies, or to comply with your request for products to or the provision of services by a third-party intermediary. - 4.
 Service Providers.
 We may share your information with service providers.
-Among other things service providers may help us to administer our website, conduct surveys, provide technical support, process payments, and assist in the fulfillment of orders.9
+Among other things service providers may help us to administer our website, conduct surveys, provide technical support, process payments, and assist in the fulfillment of orders.7 - 34.
+Defendant lists a number of instances when it might share or disclose the PII entrusted to it without permission, none of which are applicable to the Data Breach.

+35. Defendant derived a substantial economic benefit from collecting Plaintiff's and

+Class Members' PII.

-- 35. Defendant lists a number of instances when it might share or disclose the PII entrusted to it without permission, none of which are applicable to the Data Breach. - 36.
-Defendant derived a substantial economic benefit from collecting Plaintiffs' and Class Members' PII. - 37.
-By obtaining, collecting, using, and deriving a benefit from Plaintiffs' and Class Members' PII, Defendant assumed legal and equitable duties and knew or should have known that it was responsible for protecting Plaintiffs' and Class Members' PII from disclosure. - 38.
-Plaintiffs and the Class Members have taken reasonable steps to maintain the confidentiality of their PII.
-Defendant failed to implement industry standard protections for that sensitive information. - 39.
-Plaintiffs and the Class Members relied on Defendant to keep their PII confidential and securely maintained, to use this information for business purposes only and to make only authorized disclosures of this information.
+36. By obtaining, collecting, using, and deriving a benefit from Plaintiff's and Class it was responsible for protecting Plaintiff's and Class Members' PII from disclosure.

+Members' PII, Defendant assumed legal and equitable duties and knew or should have known that

+37. Plaintiff and the Class Members have taken reasonable steps to maintain the confidentiality of their PII.
+Defendant failed to implement industry standard protections for that sensitive information.

+38. Plaintiff and the Class Members relied on Defendant to keep their PII confidential and securely maintained, to use this information for business purposes only and to make only authorized disclosures of this information.